 More subtly, some authoritarians are just so passionate and convicted about their cause that they are prone to bias and delusion and likely to reject any criticism of their 'side', de facto allowing that side to commit any manner of crimes.
+And fanatics, by definition, tend to demonize anyone who disagrees with them.
+The empire of smear that reigns in many radical activist circles is not so much sinister plot as natural consequence.
 In this way, the "activist" class has a natural tendency towards authoritarianism, and the history of the wax and wane of authoritarianism can be traced to the degree that activism was culturally treated as mainstream popular or more marginal.
-When I was growing up the world was still stinging from the cruel absurdities and bloodlusts of communism and fascism, and passionate radical activists were treated with skepticism and suspicion by most people.
+When I was growing up the world was still stinging from the cruel absurdities and horrific bloodlusts of communism and fascism, and passionate radical activists were treated with skepticism and suspicion by most people.
 But as society forgets what happens when the 'righteous mind' of activists takes over, the wariness diminishes.

 It's also true that we all support coercion to some degree - in the sense that we support certain boundaries and legal limits on human behaviour.
 Authoritarian culture (or similarly, totalitarianism) is demarcated by degree - it’s far less permissive of diverse perspectives and behaviour than democrats, far more intervening in what democrats consider the private sphere of life, and far less concerned about coercing a large section of the population to obey their morality despite sincere and principled objections.